antonvw/wex/ROADMAP.md

 # roadmap
+- line no and find previous

 ## backlog
-- ex mode bar is not saved, and focus not ok ex_stream join and % and find when no \n was present improve ex stream previous test
+- clang asan build using LeakSanitizer
 - allow dynamic libs
-- clang asan build using LeakSanitizer

 - invest use wxTextCompleter
 - use spaceship operator